Bruce McGill

 Bruce McGill's television roles include Jack Dalton on MacGyver (1985–1992) and Det.
 Vince Korsak on Rizzoli & Isles (2010–2016).
-He also portrayed an older Captain Braxton in one episode of Star Trek: Voyager (1999) and voiced Lloyd Waterman, the owner of Waterman Cable, on The Cleveland Show (2009-2013).
+He also portrayed an older Captain Braxton in one episode of Star Trek: Voyager (1999) and voiced Lloyd Waterman, the owner of Waterman Cable, on The Cleveland Show (2009–2013).
 He played Ralph Houk in Billy Crystal's made-for-television film 61* (2001).
 In 2021, he had a recurring role in the NASCAR comedy series The Crew on Netflix.

 Early life

-McGill was born in San Antonio, Texas, the son of Adriel "Squeaky" Rose (née Jacobs), the late Jewish San Antonio artist, and Woodrow Wilson McGill, a real estate and insurance agent.
+McGill was born in San Antonio, Texas, the son of Adriel "Squeaky" Rose (née Jacobs), an artist from San Antonio, and Woodrow Wilson McGill, a real estate and insurance agent.
+His mother was Jewish.
 He graduated from Douglas MacArthur High School in the northeastern part of San Antonio and from The University of Texas at Austin with a degree in drama.
-He is related to former Texas State Senator A.R.
-Schwartz.
+He is related to former Texas State Senator A. R. Schwartz.

 Career

 Film work

 McGill has starred in many films, perhaps his most well-known role being "D-Day" in the 1978 comedy classic National Lampoon's Animal House, a role McGill was desperate to take at the time, recalling his days as a young unemployed actor sitting in a New York City casting office.
 In Animal House, he played the William Tell Overture by drumming his fingers on his windpipe.
 He duplicated this talent in MacGyver, playing "Rock-The-Cradle" to lull a child in his care to sleep.

-Some of his films include Into the Night, Wildcats, The Last Boy Scout, My Cousin Vinny, Cliffhanger, Timecop, Black Sheep, Courage Under Fire, Rosewood, Three Fugitives, Club Paradise, The Legend of Bagger Vance, The Sum of All Fears, Legally Blonde 2: Red, White & Blonde, Matchstick Men, Runaway Jury, Cinderella Man, Outlaw Trail: The Treasure of Butch Cassidy, and Vantage Point.

 McGill is a favorite of director Michael Mann, having worked with him on three of his films: 1999's The Insider, 2001's Ali and 2004's Collateral.
 He has also appeared in four HBO TV films, first playing Yankees manager Ralph Houk in Billy Crystal's film 61* in 2001, then diplomat George Ball in the 2002 film Path to War; journalist Peter Arnett in Live from Baghdad later that year; and most recently Mac Stipanovich in the 2008 film Recount about the 2000 Presidential election in Florida.
-He portrayed CIA Director George Tenet in Oliver Stone's film W. and, most recently, Secretary of War Edwin M. Stanton in Steven Spielberg's Lincoln.
+He portrayed CIA Director George Tenet in Oliver Stone's film W. and, in 2012, Secretary of War Edwin M. Stanton in Steven Spielberg's Lincoln.